UncleTed/AocLeaderboard/README.md

 You will need to add a .env file and put the session id in it.
 The session can get obtained from the Dev Tools in your favorite browswer after you are logged in.

+The contents of the .env should be
+SECRET=<put your session here>

 Have fun!